YONGTEENFOH/Git-Commit/Readme.md

 #The --source=. flag specifies the local directory to use as the source, and --push automatically pushes your local commits to the new remote.

-git remote add origin https://github.com/YONGTEENFOH/Git-Commit
+git remote add origin1 https://github.com/YONGTEENFOH/Git-Commit

 git push --set-upstream origin1 master